solver1318/url_monitor/README.md

 ```

 ## How to run unittests
-It simply verifies class one by one and in case of Collector and HTTPConnector classes, set up a mock server and the test cases actually uses the classes to access the mock server and collect metrics.
+It simply verifies classes one by one.
+NOTE: In case of Collector and HTTPConnector classes, it sets up a mock server and the test cases actually uses the classes to access the mock server and collect metrics.
 ```BASH
 python -m unittest discover -v test_collectFromWrongURL (test.test_collector.TestCollector) ...
 2020-10-23 19:01:03,589         [DEBUG | http_connector.py:23] > GET http://localhost:9999/404